-- The population of the Region in 2010 was 2,020,000 persons, which is an increase of 4.6 percent (88,800 persons) over the 2000 population of 1,931,200 persons.
-The population increase in the Region between 2000 and 2010 can be largely attributed to natural increase.
-There was a natural increase of about 109,200 persons in the Region; however, there was a net out-migration of about 20,400 persons.
-All seven counties gained population, including Milwaukee County after three decades of decline.
-Although Milwaukee County gained population during the 2000s, its share of the regional population decreased by about 2 percent.
-The share of the other six counties remained about the same or increased slightly. - The minority share of the total population has increased throughout the Region between 1980 and 2010; however, minority populations remain concentrated in the Region's largest cities. - There were about 800,100 households in the Region in 2010.
+- The minority share of the total population increased throughout the Region between 1980 and 2010; however, minority populations remain concentrated in the Region's largest cities. - There were about 800,100 households in the Region in 2010.
 This is an increase of just over 51,000 households, or 6.8 percent, over the 2000 level of 749,000 households.
 The rate of growth in number of households in the Region during the 2000s exceeded the rate of population growth, which has been a continuing pattern observed since 1950.
 The differential growth rates in households and population over the long term have been accompanied by a decline in average household size.
-The average household size for the Region decreased from 2.52 persons in 2000 to 2.47 persons in 2010. - The number of jobs in the Region, as reported by the U.S. Bureau of Economic Analysis, fluctuated somewhat between 2000 and 2010.
+The average household size for the Region decreased from 2.52 people in 2000 to 2.47 people in 2010. - The number of jobs in the Region, as reported by the U.S. Bureau of Economic Analysis, fluctuated somewhat between 2000 and 2010.
 The number of jobs decreased during the early 2000s, increased during the mid-2000s, and decreased again after 2008.
-This fluctuation resulted in a decrease of about 33,200 jobs, or 2.7 percent, during the 2000s, to 1,176,600 jobs in the Region in 2010.
+This fluctuation resulted in a decrease of about 33,200 jobs, or 2.7 percent, during the 2000s, to 1,176,600 jobs in 2010.
 There was a long period of uninterrupted job growth between 1983 and 2000.
 Historically, both national and regional employment levels tend to fluctuate in the short-term, rising and falling in accordance with business cycles.
 The long period of uninterrupted job growth between 1983 and 2000 is unusual in this respect. - Five of the seven counties in the Region gained jobs between 2000 and 2010.
 Kenosha County gained 7,000 jobs during the 2000s, which was the most of any county in the Region.
 There were also job increases in Washington County (3,600 jobs), Ozaukee County (2,100 jobs), Walworth County (1,500 jobs), and Waukesha County (1,000 jobs).
 The number of jobs decreased in both Milwaukee and Racine Counties, with much of the decrease occurring during the recession of the late 2000s. - The shift in the regional economy from manufacturing to a service orientation continued during the 2000s.
 Manufacturing employment decreased by 31 percent between 2000 and 2010, and by 38 percent over the last four decades.
 Conversely, service-related employment increased by 10 percent during the 2000s, and by 183 percent over the last four decades.
-The State and the Nation have experienced a similar shift from manufacturing to service-related employment; however, both the Region and the State have a larger share of manufacturing relative to total employment than the Nation.

-• The Region's per capita income was \$25,900 in 2010, which is about the same as per capita income for the State and Nation.
+The State and the Nation have experienced a similar shift from manufacturing to service-related employment; however, both the Region and the State have a larger share of manufacturing relative to total employment than the Nation. - The Region's per capita income was \$25,900 in 2010, which is about the same as per capita income for the State and Nation.
 Per capita income in the Region decreased by 11.3 percent during the 2000s (measured in constant dollars).
 Constant dollar per capita income for Wisconsin and the Nation also decreased.
 The Region's median family income was \$65,400 in 2010, which exceeded that of the State and Nation.
 Median family income (constant dollar) in the Region decreased by 11.0 percent during the 2000s, and also decreased for the State and the Nation.